We'll return to TV Tropes after these messages.

 - Bumpworthy catalogs each bump and lists the artist and song playing in that bump.

-- Adult Swim is an interesting example in that the bumps are rewritten each week on Sunday; this means that for one day, the bumps actually DO have something to do with the show that's on or coming up, however they are replayed every day throughout the week, even when the schedule changes, which can lead to some confusion for those who don't watch it on Sunday.
-They use the bumps to praise their new favorite shows (and sometimes yell at their viewers for not watching it enough), rag on the anime crowd, throw props to other networks (especially during the Conan Tonight Show debacle), deliver Word of God straight from the show creators, answer FA Qs from the forums, show fanart, and occasionally preview upcoming movies.
+- Adult Swim is an interesting example in that the bumps are rewritten each week on Sunday; this means that for one day, the bumps actually do have something to do with the show that's on or coming up, however they are replayed every day throughout the week, even when the schedule changes, which can lead to some confusion for those who don't watch it on Sunday.
+They use the bumps to praise their new favorite shows (and sometimes yell at their viewers for not watching it enough), rag on the anime crowd, throw props to other networks (especially during the Conan Tonight Show debacle), deliver Word of God straight from the show creators, answer FAQs from the forums, show fanart, and occasionally preview upcoming movies.

-- The Sci Fi Channel (back when it really was the Sci-Fi Channel) had its "I am Sci-fi" campaign in the 1990s, where celebrities appeared in humorous science fiction scenarios (WWF wrestler Sable in a parody of Attack of the 50 Foot Woman, Moby in a Close Encounters of the Third Kind pastiche, and so on).
+- The Sci-Fi Channel (back when it really was the Sci-Fi Channel) had its "I am Sci-fi" campaign in the 1990s, where celebrities appeared in humorous science fiction scenarios (WWF wrestler Sable in a parody of Attack of the 50-Foot Woman, Moby in a Close Encounters of the Third Kind pastiche, and so on).

 - For quite some time after that it had bumpers of science-fictional situations.
 For instance, in one a man sits passively as a raven flaps around him, until it lands on his bald head.
 The top of his head opens up into a giant fanged mouth and swallows the raven whole, then closes again as he smiles.
 Sadly, more recent bumpers have been simpler, just showing something rapidly turning into something else.
-And now some of the bumpers are shorts of the actors of SyFy original shows in some weird location such as a collapsing building or on one of M.C.
+And now some of the bumpers are shorts of the actors of Syfy original shows in some weird location such as a collapsing building or on one of M.C.
 Escher's famous staircase paintings tossing a football.

 - TBS had brief skits of people calling the TBS Comedy Research Institute to ask if a certain situation they were in was funny.